alexapostolu/night/README.md

 Night comes in two parts, the interpreter (this repo) and [Dusk](https://github.com/firefish111/dusk) (the package manager).
 You can find easy installation and setup, as well as a tutorial, for both on the [Night website](https://night-website.dynamicsquid.repl.co/index.html).

-And if you wish, you can build Night from source as well.
+And if you like, you can build Night from source as well.

 ### Building from Source